SnowyAlcazar/aleynmoor/index.md

 ProjectAble uses time only to calculate the project duration and number of reporting periods when a project is created.
 Each time a new progress update is added, ProjectAble calculates the budget percentage complete and spend for the reporting period (or uses the manual values provided).
 The reporting period is important but ProjectAble does not use specific date and time values in these calculations.
 With the final progress update, ProjectAble will set the percent complete to 100%.
 As with all progress updates, you can overwrite the pre-calculated values but please note, setting the percent complete to less than 100% will allow the project to continue, however, in these circumstances the calculations may behave unexpectedly.

 ### Completing a project
-A project is set to complete automatically with the final reporting period or a project can be manually marked complete in \'Project Settings\'. by clicking the button on the Project Details screen.
+A project is set to complete automatically with the final reporting period or a project can be manually marked complete in 'Project Settings'. by clicking the button on the Project Details screen.

 ## Use of Earned Value (EVA) techniques
 ProjectAble uses the earned value calulations discussed widely on the web and published in the **Project Management Book of Knowledge (PMBoK)** [PMI EVA](https://www.pmi.org/learning/library/make-earned-value-work-project-6001).
 In addition, ProjectAble makes use of two additional Estimate AT Complete methods - [IEAC1 & IEAC2](https://www.linkedin.com/pulse/earned-value-management-ieac1-ieac2-mick-higgins/) which provide further context around the likely outturn of the project.